Last updated on October 3rd, 2017 at 11:19 pm

 I was totally impressed by the bus network running through the island.
 The north coast has a frequent service, almost hourly and it is so easy and convenient to just grab a bus to the next destination.
 If you want to explore around, well, think about renting either a scooter or a car.
 Much easier and quicker that way.

 The beauty of Crete, as in most of the Greek islands, is in the small villages and the little beaches that you find nested between mountains and gorges, with a family run restaurant cooking fresh food for you under the olive trees.
 It is a killer experience.
-Something I miss a lot when in Melbourne, this feeling of family run business with fresh food from the nearby garden.
+Something I miss a lot when I am back at home, in Melbourne, this feeling of family run business with fresh food from the nearby garden.

 If you plan to see most of the island, be ready to change accommodation quite frequently.
 It is too hard to be based in just one or two places and explore from there.
 You will most likely spend more time travelling than actually visiting a place.